 Since the use of multiple fit indices to evaluate structural models is common in many reputable scientific studies, this research also employs various indices for a more comprehensive assessment of the model's quality.
-The GOF index is utilized to examine the overall adequacy of the model and is calculated using the geometric mean of the R2 index and the mean of the shared indices. high explanatory power for these constructs.
-These indices suggest that the structural model of the research has a good fit and has effectively elucidated the relationships among the constructs.
+The GOF index is utilized to examine the overall adequacy of the model and is calculated using the geometric mean of the R index and the mean of the shared indices.